Atlas-OS/docs/docs/troubleshooting/removed-features.md

 * Error Reporting
 * Telemetry

-## Things that are disabled by default
+## Things that are disabled by default but can be enabled
 * Hyper-V and VBS
 * Background Apps